roayahelal/covid-19/README.md

 # COVID-19 - Coronavirus cases tracker

 ## Background
-The purpose of creating this tracker was to have a well-presented reliable and precise source for key statistics of the current COVID-19 situation.
+The purpose of creating this tracker was to have a well-presented, reliable and precise source for key statistics of the current COVID-19 situation.
 The project has been deployed as a githib page (https://roayahelal.github.io/covid-19/)

-Please note that this project started during the first week of March and tracking has stopped in the first week of June.
+Please note that this project started during the first week of March and tracking has stopped by the first week of June.

 ![alt text](https://github.com/roayahelal/covid-19/blob/master/covid-19%20cases%20tracker%20code/screenshots/Screen%20Shot%202020-06-06%20at%205.21.07%20PM.png)
 ![alt text](https://github.com/roayahelal/covid-19/blob/master/covid-19%20cases%20tracker%20code/screenshots/Screen%20Shot%202020-05-25%20at%205.43.07%20AM.png)